MProuts/MProuts.github.io/source/_posts/2016-02-21-so-youre-thinking-about-programming.markdown

 programming like a second job -- go to a coffeeshop and do it for four hours/day, every day.
-You shouldn't have any trouble coming up with topics to study -- figure out how the unix file system works, chose a text editor and start trying to master all it's hotkeys, set up a cute bash prompt.  :snail:
+You shouldn't have any trouble coming up with topics to study -- figure out how the unix file system works, chose a text editor and start trying to master all its hotkeys, set up a cute bash prompt.  :snail:

 This step (not enrolling in a bootcamp) should be